jamesmacwhite/Email-Client-Testing/README.md

 This template is originally from the [Email Standards Project](http://www.email-standards.org/acid-test), it has been modified with additional tests, including HTML5 and also corrects some minor issues with the original version.

 The acid test visually demonstrates the HTML/HTML5/CSS support level of the client that it is rendered in.
+It is designed to complement the email client test.

-## Testing email clients
+## How do I test an email client?

-In order to test an email client you'll need to send the rendering test template through a proper MTA.
+In order to test an email client you'll need to send the a test template through a proper MTA.
 Litmus offers a free service call PutsMail, which allows you to send an email template to any email address.

 1. Go to https://putsmail.com/tests/new
 2. Add a single or multiple recipients